TouchDesigner/TouchEngine-Windows/README.md

 Creating and Configuring Instances
 ----------------------------------

-An instance requires two callbacks: one for instance events, and one to receive parameter value changes:
+An instance requires two callbacks: one for instance events, and one to receive parameter events:

     void eventCallback(TEInstance * instance, TEEvent event, TEResult result, int64_t start_time_value, int32_t start_time_scale, int64_t end_time_value, int32_t end_time_scale, void * info)
     {
         // handle the event
     }

-    void valueCallback(TEInstance * instance, const char *identifier, void * info) {
+    void parameterCallback(TEInstance * instance, TEParameterEvent event, const char *identifier, void * info) {
-        // handle the value change
+        // handle the parameter event
     }

 A single instance can be re-used to load several components.
 Only one component can be loaded in an instance at a time (but any number of instances can co-exist).
 Maximise performance by re-using an existing instance rather than creating a new one where possible.